ajiwnl/ajiwnl/README.md

 ## Summary
-A college undergraduate student of Information Technology student passionate about programming and solving problems.
+A college graduate student of Information Technology student passionate about programming and solving problems.
 I am proficient in multiple programming languages, a quick learner with a great academic background, and I enjoy a challenge, particularly in programming.
 I am eager to employ my coding expertise and commitment to real-world projects and to contribute to a dynamic team.

 ## Experiences